 According to Assi, handheld Raman is easy to use, cheap to maintain, requires no sample preparation, and operates in all climate conditions.
 And while she describes the technology as "still being expensive and in its infancy," she highlights different configurations that are set to thwart the counterfeiters.

-Igor Lednev, a professor at the University at Albany, State University of New York (USA), agrees.
-Right now, he and colleagues are developing laser spectroscopy to interrogate traces of body fluids, hair, and gunshot residue.
+Igor Lednev, a professor at the University at Albany, State University of New York (USA) and colleagues are developing laser spectroscopy to interrogate traces of body fluids, hair, and gunshot residue.

 "Within 10 years, Raman spectroscopy will be a universal tool to use at any crime scene," Lednev says.
 "When I started my career, I needed to spend all night in the laboratory to measure a single Raman spectrum, but now you can do this in a millisecond with a portable system."